-Today is a great day to remember a Wolverine All-American named James E. Pace as he continues to rest in peace.
-James Edward “Jim” Pace left his family and friends on this day in 1983 at the age of forty-seven.
+Today is a great day to remember a Wolverine All-American named James E. Pace.
+According to the Wikipedia article linked below, James Edward “Jim” Pace died on March 4, 1983.
+He was only forty-seven years old at the time of his death.
 According to the Wikipedia article linked below, he was working as a school administrator in California when he passed away.

 Jim Pace did not start any games as a sophomore, but he played well enough to average 5.4 yards per carry in 1955.
 He also scored two rushing touchdowns and got a lot of touches on special teams as a punt and kickoff returner.
 So, Jim Pace was off to a solid start at Michigan.
 The Wolverines also had a strong season in 1955.
 Bennie Oosterbaan’s footballers won 7 games and lost 2.
 They finished third in the Big Ten Conference with a record of 5-2-0.

 Things continued to go well for Michigan and Jim Pace in 1956.
 The Wolverines posted another record of 7 wins and 2 losses – and finished second in the Big Ten at 5-2-0.
 Jim Pace started seven games at left halfback and led the team in rushing with 498 yards.
 He scored two more touchdowns that year and continued his strong play on special teams.